ibm-cloud-docs/containers/cs_users.md

   <li>To an individual instance, such as one cluster.</li></ul></dd>
 <dt>Kubernetes namespace</dt>
   <dd><p>As part of cluster resource instances in {{site.data.keyword.cloud_notm}} IAM, you can assign users with service access roles to Kubernetes namespaces within your clusters.</p>
   <p>When you assign access to a namespace, the policy applies to all current and future instances of the namespace in all the clusters that you authorize.
-For example, say you want a `dev` group of users to be able to deploy Kubernetes resources in a `test` namespace in all your clusters in AP North.
+For example, say that you want a `dev` group of users to be able to deploy Kubernetes resources in a `test` namespace in all your clusters in AP North.
 If you assign the `dev` access group the **Writer** service access role for the Kubernetes namespace test in all clusters in the AP North region within the `default` resource group, the `dev` group can access the `test` namespace in any AP North cluster in the `default` resource group that currently has or eventually has a test namespace.</p>
   <p class="important">If you scope a service role to a namespace, you cannot apply the policy to a resource group or assign a platform role at the same time.</p></dd>
 <dt>Resource group</dt>
   <dd><p>You can organize your account resources in customizable groupings so that you can quickly assign individual or groups of users access to more than one resource at a time.
 Resource groups can help operators and administrators filter resources to view their current usage, troubleshoot issues, and manage teams.</p>